railwayapp/docs/src/docs/reference/variables.md

 ### Shared Variables

-Shared variables help reduce duplication of variables across multiple services within the same project.
+Shared variables are scoped to a project and environment.
+They help reduce duplication of variables across multiple services within the same project.

 ### Reference Variables